 Shoes made of wool... as slippers, yes of course!
 But for outside?
 That's a little unexpected to start with.
 But we like to try out materials that you wouldn't expect in a shoe, such as paper.
 Or, in this case, pure wool.
-Some models in the autumn/winter collection are lined with it, and one model is - apart from the sole and microfibre trim - made completely out of pure wool.
+Some models in the autumn/winter collections are lined with it, others are - apart from the sole and microfibre trim - made completely out of pure wool.

 Super talent pure wool: